Follow Your Nose -- Which Code Smells are Worth Chasing?

-We checked if the combined power of the smells is higher than each of them alone.
-For each metric, we checked the probability of being either high-quality or low-quality, given that none of the potentially causal smells appear in the file (see Table \ref{tab:group_smell_influence}).
-Note that in this section we no longer investigate causality but modeling, as we \emph{observe} the smells existence.
-If the smells are causal, their removal is expected to lead to what we observe.
+We checked if the combined power of all the suitable alerts for a metric is higher than each of them alone.
+For each metric, we checked the probability of being either `high-quality' or `low-quality', given that none of the suitable alerts appear in the file (see Table \ref{tab:group_smell_influence}).
+Note that in this section we no longer investigate causality but modeling, as we \emph{observe} the alerts’ existence.
+If the alerts are causal, their removal is expected to lead to what we observe.

 For CCP the gap is very high, and the probability of being high-quality is 44\%, with a lift of 50\%.
 Note that the high-quality CCP means no bugs (at least in 10 commits, real probability might be somewhat higher), making the result outstanding.
 When we control for length the precision lift is only 1\% for the already good short files, 32\% for medium, and 59\% for long.